Getting started with Web Technologies

 Documents and slides work well in controlled environments.
 Websites work well everywhere.

-Creating a simple website does not require advanced tooling or frameworks.
 At its core, the web is built on principles of:

 - Structure